quasarframework/quasar/ui/testing/README.md

 * Watch for `$computedStyle()` calls as these get cached, so you only get one chance per node to get the expected result.
 Usually leave this as the last expect() call.
 * Test the effect while not duplicating the implementation of what you are testing.
 Where you can, use `$computedStyle()`.
 * Be aware of the common formulas (below).
+* Use of Copilot when writing the tests is allowed :)

 ## Common formulas for writing tests